Bonds 101: What They Are and Their Importance in a Diversified Investment Portfolio

 • Reduce portfolio risk — Due to their more certain nature than stocks and their tendency to behave opposite of stocks in unfavorable stock market times, bonds are a great way to reduce the risk in an investment portfolio.

-There are many different types of bonds.
+Not all bonds are the same..
 Bonds are separated by purpose, issuer, collateral, and credit rating.
 Following are the major categories of bonds issued:

 • Federal agency bonds — Federal agencies issue bonds, many of which are indirect obligations of the U.S. government, to support financing specific to their operations.
 The most well-known agencies support home financing, education, and public power facilities.